 Though Replicant was founded back in 2010 by a couple of Free Software groups, it now uses the source code of LineageOS as the base.
 You can see the list of devices supported by Replicant here.

 7. /e/ (previously known as eelo)

 Previously known as eelo, /e/ is a non-profit project started by the developer of Mandrake Linux.
-It is an Android distribution and the idea is to have an open source mobile operating system free from Google.
+It is an Android distribution, and the idea is to have an open source mobile operating system free from Google.

-/e/ replaces Google services with its own services with the promise to not track you or sell your data to advertisers like Google. /e/ will also utilize open source alternatives as much as possible.
+/e/ replaces Google services with its own services, with the promise to not track you or sell your data to advertisers like Google. /e/ will also utilize open source alternatives as much as possible.

 /e/ is in active development and you can try to install it on a range of devices already.
 You can even buy refurbished devices preinstalled with /e/.
 That is one of the several ways of supporting the /e/ project.

-While Sailfish OS created some buzz among early adopters thanks to Jolla devices, the company seems to be struggling.
+While Sailfish OS created some buzz among early adopters thanks to the Jolla devices, the company seems to be struggling.

-Note: Sailfish OS is not open source.
-However, you could consider it as an option when you are looking for a mobile OS other than Android, iOS and Windows.
+Sailfish OS is not entirely open source.
+However, you could consider it as an option when you are looking for a mobile OS other than Android and iOS.

-Firefox OS [Discontinued]
+Honorable Mention: Firefox OS [Discontinued]

 What do you think?